Andrettin/Wyrmsun/readme.txt

 - The "Greebo's Shinies" now has a goblin swordsman event image (by b_o).
 - Receiving the "The Last Caravan has Arrived!" event while in the Chaincolt Foothills map will result in victory.
 - The "Strike a Bargain?" event now creates an extra Axefighter for the raider player in an alternate location, to make it more difficult to avoid the bandits at all while moving the caravans to your Mead Hall.
+- A random gnomish monarch name is now generated for the "Strike a Bargain?" event, and it is saved for later scenarios which follow that storyline.
+- The raider player's faction in the "Strike a Bargain?" event is now saved for later scenarios which follow that storyline.
+- Accepting the quest from the "Strike a Bargain?" event now not only makes the player and the gnomish monarch allied, but also gives them shared vision.

 * Factions
 - Added an option in the single player game menu to choose which faction of the civilization you want to play as (i.e. which dwarven clan).
 Right now, this affects which events you get, and in the future it may affect which units, buildings and upgrades are available to you.